This course will not be offered Fall Term 2020. We hope to

 Basic Course Description

-The training consists of two non-credit lecture/lab classes, Phlebotomy 1 and Phlebotomy 2.
-Upon successful completion of both training classes, you have the necessary skills to seek employment.
-Once employed for full time (35 hours a week) for one year, you will meet the Route 3 eligibility requirements set by the American Society of Clinical Pathology (ASCP) to qualify to take the national Phlebotomy Technician PBT certification exam at additional cost.
+The training consists of two terms of noncredit lecture/lab courses.
+Upon successful completion of both terms, the student will have the necessary skills to seek employment.
+Once employed for full time (35 hours a week) for one year, they will meet the Route 3 eligibility requirements set by the American Society of Clinical Pathology (ASCP) to qualify to take the national Phlebotomy Technician PBT certification exam at additional cost.
 Certification is not currently required to work as a phlebotomist in Oregon.

-Enrollment is first come/first served and is limited to 16 students per cohort group.
-Class is held on Tuesdays and Thursdays from 9:30 AM - 12:30 PM.
+Enrollment is first registered-first in the class and is limited to 16 students per cohort group.
+Class is held on Tuesdays and Thursdays from 9:30am - 12:30pm.
 Attendance at the first class session each term is mandatory.

 - Theoretic comprehension of phlebotomy techniques and associated safety, infection control, quality assurance, documentation, ethical, legal and customer service issues